 House valuation for remortgage

-Last updated: March 2024 | 3 min read
+Last updated: July 2024 | 3 min read

 Why is a house valuation needed for a remortgage?

 Remortgaging involves replacing your existing mortgage with a new one, either with your current lender or a different one.
-In this process, accurately determining your property's value is fundamental.
-The remortgage valuation establishes the current market value of your home.

-Lenders require this to calculate the loan to value (LTV) ratio, a key factor in determining the terms of your new mortgage.
 This value influences the interest rates offered and the overall mortgage deal.
 A reliable valuation ensures your mortgage application reflects the true value of your property.

 Impact of property value on remortgage terms

 The value of your property directly affects the terms of your remortgage.
-A higher valuation can lead to better mortgage deals, potentially with lower interest rates and more favorable terms.
-Conversely, if your property is valued lower than expected (known as a down valuation), you may face less attractive mortgage options.
+A higher valuation can lead to better mortgage deals, with lower interest rates and more favourable terms.

 This can result in higher interest rates or a requirement for a larger deposit.
 Understanding this impact empowers you to make informed decisions during the remortgage process.

-Methods for obtaining a house valuation
+Methods of obtaining a house valuation

-Using online valuation tools: Pros and Cons
+Using online valuation tools

 Online valuation tools provide quick estimates of your property's value.
-They analyze data like recent sales in your area, general market trends, and specific property features.
+They analyse data like recent sales in your area, general market trends, and specific property features.
 These tools are user-friendly and offer a starting point for understanding your home's worth.

 Seeking valuations from local estate agents

 Estate agents visit your property, considering factors like condition, renovations, and local demand.
 Their valuations often aim to set a competitive market price, which might differ from a mortgage lender's assessment.
-Remember, estate agents might overestimate to win your business or understate to facilitate a quick sale.

 The role of educated guesses in the valuation process

-Educated guesses in property valuation involve homeowners estimating their home's worth based on their knowledge and market observations.
 This method is cost-effective and provides a rough idea of your property's value.
 It requires understanding recent sales of comparable properties, local market conditions, and any home improvements made.
-However, educated guesses lack the precision of professional valuations and can lead to significant discrepancies in the actual value assessed by a lender or surveyor.

-Understanding down valuation in remortgaging
+Down valuation in remortgaging

 What is down valuation and how does it affect your remortgage?

-Down valuation occurs when a mortgage lender assesses the value of your property lower than your expected figure.
+Down valuation occurs when a mortgage lender assesses the value of your property to be lower than your expected figure.
 This evaluation significantly impacts your remortgage plans.
-Lower property value affects your loan-to-value (LTV) ratio, potentially leading to less favorable mortgage deals.

 A high LTV ratio often attracts higher interest rates and could limit your options for alternative lenders.
 It's a straightforward reality: if your property is worth less, lenders see it as a higher risk.

-Dealing with down valuation: Next steps
+Dealing with down valuation

 When faced with down valuation, the first step is reassessing your remortgage options.
 Consult with a mortgage broker; they can offer insights and mortgage advice tailored to your situation.
-They might suggest a remortgage deal with your existing lender or explore options with alternative lenders more amenable to your property's assessed value.
+They might suggest a remortgage deal with your existing lender or explore options with an alternative lender more amenable to your property's assessed value.

 It's also possible to challenge the valuation.
 However, this requires compelling evidence, such as recent sales of comparable properties or missed features in the initial valuation.
 A mortgage adviser or a qualified surveyor can assist in this process, ensuring you present a robust case to your mortgage provider.
+Also read our article about whether you need a solicitor to remortgage.

 In some cases, accepting the down valuation and adjusting your remortgage plans may be the best move.
 This might mean higher monthly repayments or postponing remortgaging until property values improve.
 While not ideal, it's a decision made with a clear understanding of your property's market stance and mortgage landscape.

-Exploring the costs of different valuation methods
+Costs of different valuation methods

-When remortgaging, homeowners must consider the cost of house valuation.
-Various methods exist, each bearing its own price tag.
-The traditional route, a physical valuation by a qualified surveyor, typically incurs the highest cost.
+The traditional route, a physical valuation by a qualified surveyor, incurs the highest cost.
 This comprehensive assessment provides a detailed valuation report but can be expensive.

 Mortgage brokers often recommend comparing costs across different valuation methods.
 This comparison ensures you choose a method that aligns with your budget and meets the lender's requirements.
-Remember, the accuracy of the valuation can influence your mortgage deal, potentially affecting your overall monthly mortgage payments.

 Choosing the right remortgage valuation method